lingthebell/lingthebell.github.io/README.md

 - Collected and analyzed diagnostic data, debug logs and event data from enterprise solid state drive
 - Worked with Continuous Integration (CI) team to provide interface for producing production key signed Experimental builds for internal test teams
 - Produced X-Server production key signed Experimental and customer Trial firmware packages
-- Developed and debugged firmware build scripts with CMake and Python for the enterprise SSD firmware
+- Developed and debugged firmware build scripts with CMake and Python for enterprise SSD firmware
 - Collaborated with firmware architects and other engineers to create solutions for SSD devices
 - Worked with teams such as ASIC, Flash Translation Layer (FTL), Host Interface, Peripherals, Flash Manager (FM) to integrate the core firmware components into SSD products
 - Updated and maintained Wiki pages for core firmware team’s knowledge sharing